giantswarm/docs/src/content/advanced/security-policy-enforcement/index.md

 These Events are useful for evaluating which resources are affected by a policy or potential policy change.

 If a resource has these warning events for a given policy, it means that the resource would be rejected if that policy were to change to `enforce` mode.

+Much more extensive documentation about Kyverno configuration and policy behavior is available [in the official docs][kyverno-docs].

 ### Sample Policy Warnings